 “I would feel it’s inappropriate for us to call for increased involuntary care treatment when we haven’t even had voluntary treatment options accessible and reliably available.
 I think we should be advocating for more voluntary care before we begin to advocate for increased involuntary admittance.”

-Coun.
-Kyle Sampson, who forwarded the other Oct.
+Sampson, who forwarded the other Oct.
 7 motion, told council there are more psychiatric treatment care beds coming to UHNBC once the new acute care tower is built.
-When that opens, sometime in 2030, the hospital will increase its psychiatric bed capacity from 36 to 83, including 11 youth assessment beds, 36 adult beds, four grief intervention beds and and 32 withdrawal management beds.
+When that opens, sometime in 2030, the hospital will increase its psychiatric bed capacity from 36 to 83, including 11 youth assessment beds, 36 adult beds, four grief intervention beds and 32 withdrawal management beds.

 “We’ll have some expanded resources in the hospital and this advocacy will hopefully champion some longer-term care once people are diagnosed and put into programs that will best suit them,” Sampson said.

 Coun.
-Brian Skakun, the acting mayor at Monday meeting, said considering the urgency of the opioid crisis, which claims the lives of six British Columbians per day, it only makes sense to utilize that dormant building.
+Brian Skakun, the acting mayor at Monday's meeting, said considering the urgency of the opioid crisis, which claims the lives of six British Columbians per day, it only makes sense to utilize that dormant building.

 “It’s basically sitting there empty and we have youth on the street that are dying with a number of mental health issues, so we have to fast-track this,” said Skakun.
 “The city can push all we want, but I think the province has got to say we’re going to spend some money on this and get people in there.

 “It’s long overdue.
 Every month that there’s a delay in opening some type of facility we’re losing so many youth.
-So we’re going to push as hard as we can to make sure there’s going to be funding, that the Lheidli T’enneh and first nations are involved and that we get a service provider and we get going.
+So we’re going to push as hard as we can to make sure there’s going to be funding, that the Lheidli T’enneh and First Nations are involved and that we get a service provider and we get going.
 But in the end it’s going to be up to the province.”

 - with Citizen files from Kennedy Gordon